MuhammadRabi/MuhammadRabi/README.md

  - 🔭 I'm currently working on some side react apps.
- - 🌱 I'm currently learning React.
+ - 🌱 I'm currently learning Typescript and React.
  - 👯 I'm looking to contribute in react web apps!.
  - 💬 Ask me about React and Frontend.